IntergatedCircuits/IPoverUSB/README.md

 * [lwIP][lwIP] 2.1.0 with additional dummy DHCP server for out of the box operation
 * DNS server implementation allows domain name based access
 * Reprogramming via USB supported by DFU interface (DFU standard implementation to reboot to ROM)
+* [FreeRTOS][FreeRTOS] variant allows the choice of any lwIP APIs to be used by the application

 ## Driver installation on Windows 10